 The antimicrobial properties of coconut oil make it a must-have item when heading to the beach or pool.
 These places have a high concentration of people during the summer, resulting in the easy transmission of viruses and fungal infections.
 In addition, during the time spent in the water or sunbathing, people expose more of their skin, in which circumstances to come in contact with harmful bacteria are high.
 A protective layer of coconut oil high in lauric acid will help prevent infections.

 Does your skin need a little TLC when you’re outside?
 Do you often deal with annoying sunburn, redness, and inflammation that ruins your fun?
 All you need to achieve smooth skin and even skin tone is to slather some coconut oil on the affected areas.

-The hydrating magic of coconut oil can take care of those problems and make your skin feel smoother and give it a healthy glow.
-For women especially, coconut oil is a lifesaver for waxing or shaving irritation.
-Coconut oil is the perfect item to have when preparing to look excellent on the beach, benefits great tanning, and helps you stay protected while there, as it is also ideal for after-sun pampering and even for sunburns, should that occur.
+The hydrating magic of coconut oil can take care of those problems, make your skin feel smoother, and give it a healthy glow.
+For women, coconut oil is a lifesaver for waxing or shaving irritation.
+In addition, coconut oil is the perfect item to have when preparing to look excellent on the beach; it benefits great tanning and helps you stay protected while there, as it is also ideal for after-sun pampering and even sunburns, should that occur.

 Your diet is another factor that plays a role in skin health and how well and fast you tan.
-Your daily amount of fat intake directly influences the tanning process and your production of vitamin D. Saturated fats, such as the one found in coconut oil, are helpful in the production of vitamin D, promote healthy skin, and induce the production of melanin in the tanning process.
-Therefore, if you want to reap the most benefits from sunbathing and tanning, coconut oil should be on your skin and in your food.
+For example, your daily amount of fat directly influences the tanning process and your production of vitamin D. Saturated fats, such as the one found in coconut oil, are helpful in the production of vitamin D, promote healthy skin, and induce melanin production in the tanning process.
+Therefore, coconut oil should be on your skin and food if you want to reap the most benefits from sunbathing and tanning.

 It has a long shelf-life